-Sharif Bey is a dual assistant professor in art education and teaching and leadership in the College of Visual and Performing Arts and Syracuse University’s School of Education.
+Sharif Bey is a dual associate professor in arts education and teaching and leadership in the College of Visual and Performing Arts and Syracuse University’s School of Education.
 He is additionally a studio artist who maintains an active exhibition record.
 He earned a Ph.D. in art education from the Pennsylvania State University.
 He holds an M.F.A in studio art from the University of North Carolina at Greensboro and a B.F.A. in ceramics from Slippery Rock University of Pennsylvania.

 After receiving an M.F.A, Bey was employed as a studio coordinator in MCG’s Youth Development Program, where he supervised a staff of art teachers, offered curricular and technical support to Pittsburgh public school teachers, conducted teacher training workshops, and ran an after-school visual arts program in ceramics.
 As a doctoral student in 2003, Bey was awarded a Fulbright Scholarship and conducted research on post-socialist art education reforms as a scholar and artist in residence at the Academy of Fine Arts and Design in Bratislava, Slovakia.

 In 2007 Bey received the Harlan E. and Suzanne D. Hoffa Dissertation Award from Penn State University for his research “Aaron Douglas and Hale Woodruff: The Social Responsibility and Expanded Pedagogy of the Black Artist.”
 Bey has published numerous articles in such publications as Studies in Art Education, The Journal of Curriculum & Pedagogy, The Journal of Art Education, The Journal of Cultural Research in Art Education, and The Journal of Power in Education.
 Currently Bey serves as the associate editor of the Journal of Social Theory in Art Education and is on the editorial review board of Studies in Art Education and The Journal of Cultural Research in Art Education.